- Enforcement policy

 Dealing with age restricted sales

-5.14 In the case of the illegal sale of alcohol to a person aged under 18 years, consideration will be given to instituting a review of the premises licence.
+5.15 In the case of the illegal sale of alcohol and/or tobacco to a person aged under 18 years, consideration will be given to instituting a review of the premises licence.

-5.15 In the case of persistent sales of alcohol from a single premises (two sales within three months), consideration will be given to the issue of a closure notice.
+5.16 In the case of persistent sales of alcohol and/or tobacco from a single premises (two sales within three months), consideration will be given to the issue of a closure notice.

-5.16 In the case of persistent sales of tobacco (three sales in two years), consideration will be given to either a restricted premises order and/or a restricted sale order.
+5.17 In the case of persistent sales of alcohol and/or tobacco (two sales in two years), consideration will be given to either a restricted premises order and/or a restricted sale order.